 With a variety of ethnicities comes a variety of lifestyles.
 In the Bronx, you can see how the people from many backgrounds have adopted new traditions that define the Bronx today.
 The clash of cultures have brought us such global phenomenons as break dancing and salsa music.
 Although the Bronx is one of the smallest boroughs in New York City, there is no limit to the things you can do there.
 You can catch up on your history, explore the New York Botanical Garden, take your kids to the Bronx Zoo, and see the latest independent theater productions.

-Out of the five boroughs of New York City, only the Bronx shares a border with the rest of New York state.
+The Bronx is the only borough that shares a border with the rest of New York State.
 Because of its proximity to the ocean, the summers are typically warm with high levels of humidity.
-The Bronx is also affected by New York’s “micro-climate” which makes the summers and winters slightly warmer than surrounding areas giving the borough an annual average temperature of 55° F.
+The Bronx is also affected by New York’s “micro-climate,” which makes the summers and winters slightly warmer than surrounding areas, giving the borough an annual average temperature of 55° F.

 As in Manhattan, the MTA subway and buses are the main mode of transportation, but if you want to drive your car through the Bronx, it’s safest if you know the lay of the land.
-If you are looking for other transit options, check out the Bronx Committee who has been finding alternative means of transportation since 1994.
+If you are looking for other transit options, check out the Bronx Committee, which has been finding alternative means of transportation since 1994.

 Cost of Living in the Bronx

-Although the Bronx is cheaper than other areas of New York, living still gets expensive.
+Although the Bronx is cheaper than other areas of New York, with relatively affordable groceries, healthcare, and transportation costs, living still gets expensive.
+Residents of the Bronx pay more than average for housing and utilities.
+Considering relocating to the Bronx?
 These tools will help you assess the cost of living in this borough.

 The cultural diversity in the Bronx is celebrated in the school system.
-Multiple special programs and activities geared toward making the students’ lives more culturally enhanced are alive in the public schools.
+There are multiple special programs and activities geared toward making the students’ lives more culturally enhanced in the public schools.
+Founded in 1968, Lehman College offers 51 undergraduate programs and serves as a cultural and educational center of the Bronx.

 Bronx Real Estate